Man being assessed for neck pain by spinal surgeon

 How Mr Gordan Grahovac Can Help

-As a Consultant Neurosurgeon & Complex Spinal Surgeon, Mr Grahovac specialises in diagnosing and treating spinal tumours.
+As a Consultant Neurosurgeon & Complex Spinal Surgeon in London, Mr Grahovac specialises in diagnosing and treating spinal tumours.
 Whether through non-surgical therapies, minimally invasive procedures, or complex spinal surgery, he creates individualised treatment plans to remove or manage tumours while preserving spinal function.

 To accurately diagnose spinal tumours, Mr Grahovac may conduct: